 Radioactive Waste Pickup

-The Radiation Safety Office will pick up and properly dispose of radioactive waste produced on campus.
-During the normal course of experimentation, low levels of radioactive materials will necessarily be released to the sanitary sewer,regular trash, up a fumehood, etc. Other radioactive material,however, should be collected until a reasonable amount (several boxes and/or bottles) can be picked up.
-Instructions for proper collection and storage of radioactive waste before pick-up are given below.
+The Radiation Safety Office will pick-up and properly dispose of radioactive waste produced on campus.
+During the normal course of experimentation, low levels of radioactive materials may necessarily be released to the sanitary sewer.
+The bulk of radioactive waste material, however, should be collected for later pick-up.
+Instructions as to proper collection and storage of radioactive waste before pick-up are given below.

 - Separate solid from liquid.